opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 - Separation of duties for critical operations

 **Data Protection**:
-- Encryption for data at rest and in transit
+- Encryption of sensitive data at rest and in transit
 - Data integrity verification
 - Secure key management
 - Data minimization and privacy controls